Teleki 5 C

 The identification is based on:

-- the green tip of the young shoot that is half open or closed, with a medium density of prostate hairs,
+- the green tip of the young shoot that is half open or closed, with a medium density of prostrate hairs,

 - the green young leaves,